MauricioPinguim/comics2video/README.md

 ## Usage

 ### Option A: Drag-and-drop comic book files
-Select the Comic Book file and drag-and-drop it on the batch file located in the root folder of comics2video:
+(Windows only) Select the Comic Book file and drag-and-drop it on the batch file located in the root folder of comics2video:

 > 🗋 drop_comics_here.bat